McStasMcXtrace/McCode/INSTALL-McXtrace-3.x/Linux/debian/README.md

 mcxtrace-3.1 - mcxtrace built using CMake
 mcxtrace-comps-3.1 - mcxtrace-comps built using CMake
 mcxtrace-manuals-3.1 - mcxtrace_manuals built using CMake
-mcxtrace-suite - A metapackage for McStas + perl and python tools mcxtrace-suite-perl - A metapackage for McStas + perl tools mcxtrace-suite-python - A metapackage for McStas + python tools mcxtrace-tools-matlab-mxplot-3.1 - matlab-tools-mcplot built using CMake mcxtrace-tools-perl-3.1 - legacy-tools built using CMake mcxtrace-tools-perl-cmdline-3.1 - legacy-tools-cmdline built using CMake
+mcxtrace-suite-python-ng - A metapackage for McStas + python tools mcxtrace-tools-matlab-mxplot-3.1 - matlab-tools-mcplot built using CMake mcxtrace-tools-perl-3.1 - legacy-tools built using CMake mcxtrace-tools-perl-cmdline-3.1 - legacy-tools-cmdline built using CMake